YunnyChung/YunnyAlfredBotTemplate/README.md

 **Note:** You see 'BigYunsEchoBot' as a bot name in the screen shot as I registered the bot to MIcrosoft Teams by using this name.
 Initially, I simply named it this way as BigYuns is my nickname and I was suing the EchoBot template to create this bot.
 Unfortunately, I cannot change the bot name once I name it.
 Don't get confused the bot name with the Teams app name.
 The app name is 'YunnyAlfredBot', and this is the name you use to @ mention the bot.
 ![Mention YunnyAlfredBot](/ReadMeMaterials/YunnyAlfredBot_mention.PNG)

-# More context about YunnyAlfredBot
-If you are curious about following questions, please check [AboutYunnyAlfredBot.md](AboutYunnyAlfredBot.md)
-- What does YunnyAlfredBot do?
-- Why do we need YunnyAlfredBot?
-- How does YunnyAlfredBot address those three problems?
-- What did Yunny learn through this project?

 # Try YunnyAlfredBot Locally
 ## Demo Video
 ## Prerequsites